Set project visibility

 - Click the gear icon in the top-right corner of the window.

-- Scroll down to the Integration Controls section, then use the toggles to enable or disable specific integrations.
+- Scroll down to the Integration Controls section, then use the toggles to turn on or turn off specific integrations.

 Set a team prompt

 A team prompt defines team-wide rules.
-This can be used to create a code of conduct and best practices.Only team admins can view or modify the team prompt.
+You can use it to create a code of conduct and best practices.Only team admins can view or modify the team prompt.

 - Log in to your Teams account and open the Bolt homepage.